Context tree selection and linguistic rhythm retrieval from written texts: Implementing the smallest maximizer criterion

-In Step 1 above, any bootstrap resampling method for stochastic chains with memory of variable length can be used.
-In our specific case, we use a remarkable feature for our data set, that is, the fact that one of the symbols is a renewal point.
+(4) Select the tree $\hat\tau$ as the smallest champion tree $\tau_n$ such that the test \mbox{rejects} the equality of the means in favor of the alternative that $\E(\Delta^{(\tau_n,\tau'_n)}(n_1)) < \E(\Delta^{(\tau_n,\tau'_n)}(n_2))$.
+In step (1) above, any bootstrap resampling method for stochastic chains with memory of variable length can be used.
+In our specific case, we use a~remarkable feature for our data set, that is, the fact that one of the symbols is a renewal point.
 This makes it possible to sample randomly with replacement independent strings between two successive renewal points.